See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Abstract

 \section{Abstract}

 Vision-language models (VLMs) can respond to queries about images in many languages.
 However, beyond language, \textit{culture} affects \textit{how} we see things.
-For example, individuals from Western cultures focus more on the central figure in an image while individuals from Eastern cultures attend more to scene context \cite{nisbett2001culture}.
-In this work, we present a novel investigation that demonstrates and localizes VLMs' Western bias in image understanding.
-We evaluate large VLMs across subjective and objective visual tasks with culturally diverse images and annotations.
-We find that VLMs perform better on the Western subset than the Eastern subset of each task.
-Controlled experimentation tracing the source of this bias highlights the importance of a diverse language mix in text-only pre-training for building equitable VLMs, even when inference is performed in English.
-Moreover, while prompting in the language of a target culture can lead to reductions in bias, it is not a substitute for building AI more representative of the world's languages.
-Our code/models are available at \url{https://github.com/amith-ananthram/see-it-from-my-perspective}.
+For example, individuals from Western cultures focus more on the central figure in an image while individuals from East Asian cultures attend more to scene context \citep{nisbett2001culture}.
+In this work, we characterize the Western bias of VLMs in image understanding and investigate the role that language plays in this disparity.
+We evaluate VLMs across subjective and objective visual tasks with culturally diverse images and annotations.
+We find that VLMs perform better on the Western split than on the East Asian split of each task.
+Through controlled experimentation, we trace one source of this bias in \textit{image understanding} to the lack of diversity in \textit{language model} construction.
+While inference in a language nearer to a culture can lead to reductions in bias, we show it is much more effective when that language was well-represented during text-only pre-training.
+Interestingly, this yields bias reductions even when prompting in English.
+Our work highlights the importance of richer representation of all languages in building equitable VLMs.
+We make both our code and our models available at \url{https://github.com/amith-ananthram/see-it-from-my-perspective}.